WAUthethird/Marble-Marcher-Community-Edition/README.md

 `AntTweakBar/lib` folder.
 You may want to move those to a better location, e.g. into `$HOME/lib`.

-The basic installation can be done with commands
+This installation can be done with commands
 ```
 cd AntTweakBar/src
 make
 ```

-The next task is to download (or clone)
+The next task is to clone (or download)
 [Marble
 Marcher](https://github.com/otoomet/Marble-Marcher-Community-Edition).
 In the following examples we assume you have downloaded